 The CO2 emissions of a vehicle in use are influenced not only by engine performance and fuel type but also by traffic conditions and driving skills.
 Decarbonizing society will require new vehicle usage patterns.
-Nissan takes a threefold approach to mitigating real-world CO2 emissions that addresses vehicle, driver and new mobility value.
+Nissan takes a threefold approach to product development aimed at mitigating real-world CO2 emissions that addresses vehicle, driver and new mobility value.